 The NYU Philosophy Department has two faculty members who specialize in Ancient Philosophy: Marko Malink (joint appointment with Classics, working mainly on Aristotle’s logic and metaphysics) and Jessica Moss (working mainly on Plato’s and Aristotle’s psychology, moral psychology, epistemology and ethics).
-We also have several other faculty members with interests in Ancient Philosophy: Kit Fine, Tim Maudlin, John Richardson, and David Velleman.
+We also have several other faculty members with interests in Ancient Philosophy: Kit Fine, Tim Maudlin, and John Richardson.
 In addition, NYU’s Classics Department has three faculty members who specialize in Ancient Philosophy--David Konstan, Phillip Mitsis, David Sider, Benjamin Straumann, and Laura Viidebaum--as do other units at NYU, including Claire Bubb and Alexander Jones (Institute for the Study of the Ancient World), and Melissa Schwartzberg (Politics).
 We also run reading groups and works-in-progress seminars in Ancient Philosophy for faculty, post-docs and graduate students at NYU, CUNY, Columbia, and other local programs.

 NYU is thus an excellent place for philosophy graduate students interested in Ancient Philosophy, and the Ancient Track is intended to give guidelines and recommendations for such students.